Waldoz53/pong-lua/README.md

 3. Add collision detection for the ball + paddles
 4. Check to see if ball touching the left or right sides leads to a goal
 5. Add scoring
+6. Add sound.
+7.

 ### Extra features to add
 1. On the press of a button, the right paddle can become an AI paddle
-2. Convert to WebGL format OR upload to Itch.io
+2. Convert to WebGL format
+3.